floriangrundig/mdeps/README.md

 ```
 You can define multiple replacements separated by "@@@".

-Each replacement you have to define what a match is replaced with and a regex to find the match.
+Each replacement you have to define what a match is replaced with and a regex to find the match (separated by `!!!`).

 E.g.